MaxBerks/tic_tac_toe_game/README.md

 - **Interactive 3x3 game board**: A simple, user-friendly interface.
 - **Player turn indication**: Easily see whose turn it is (X or O).
 - **Win detection**: Automatically detects and announces the winner.
+- **Sound effects**: Every player's turn and the end of the game is accompanied by a sound effect.

 ## Installation